risckaust/risc-documentations/docs/source/2-dji-setup.rst

 * A sample code for GPS navigation along with a launch file that automatically runs the DJI main node and the required services is available on the RISC Github page.

-Main contributor is Sarah Toonsi.
+Main contributor is Sarah Toonsi and Fat-hy Rajab.